Mvrjustid/EmoPainChallenge2020/README.md

 Figure 2. sEMG data from 4 sensors on the back
 </p>

-- **Task 3 - Pain Recognition from Movement Task** <br> Participants of this task will be required to build a classification model that determines based on the bodily joint features and muscle activity data if a participant has chronic pain or is a healthy control participant and further differentiate between two levels of pain (i.e. low-level pain and high-level pain) if with chronic pain. <br>
+- **Task 3 - Movement Behaviour Classification** <br>
+Participants of this task will be required to build a model for binary classification of protective behaviour at each movement frame in the exercise performance of a participant with chronic pain based on the bodily joint features and muscle activity data. <br>
-We provide training, validation, and test data, which comprise joint angles and energies as well as sEMG data from both participants with CLBP and healthy control participants.
-Figure 1 shows a description of the joint angles.
-The sEMG data provided was obtained from the upper envelope of the rectified sEMG sensor as shown in Figure 2.
-The data also comes with three class labels per instance.
-The pain labels will serve as ground truth for this task.
-A README document will be attached to the data to provide more detailed information.
+We provide training, validation, and test data, which comprise joint angles and energies as well as surface electromyography (sEMG) data from both participants with CLBP and healthy control participants.
+See Figure 1 for a description of the joint angles (picture took from [Wang et al 2019](https://arxiv.org/abs/1904.10824)) and Figure 2 for the sEMG capturing.
+The data comes with **continuous binary** labels (i.e. one label per timestep).
+The protective behaviour labels will serve as ground truth for this task.

 ## Dataset Partition
 The face dataset comprising 36 participants is partitioned randomly into